 - Chop the meat and all of the vegetables.
 Drain and rinse the beans and open the tomatoes.

-- Brown the meat briefly will crisped, remove, then saute the vegetables.
+- Brown the meat briefly until crisped, remove, then saute the vegetables.

 - Add kale, tomatoes, beans, broth and bread, then simmer until thickened.